Insurgency in Southeastern Nigeria: "Exercise Golden Dawn", increasing intra-Biafran tensions, and clashes at Bakassi

-Leadup to the 2023 Nigerian elections
+Leadup to and aftermath of the 2023 Nigerian elections

-Meanwhile, IPOB militants attempted to disrupt the preparations for the 2023 Nigerian elections, attacking offices of the Independent National Electoral Commission (INEC) across the southeast.
+Meanwhile, IPOB suspected militants attempted to disrupt the preparations for the 2023 Nigerian elections, attacking offices of the Independent National Electoral Commission (INEC) across the southeast.
 INEC responded by increasing its efforts at registration drives, though remained hampered by logistical issues.
 In September, gunmen attacked the convoy of Senator Ifeanyi Ubah of the Young Progressives Party at Enugwu-Ukwu; five people were killed, though the senator remained unharmed.
 IPOB continued to accuse local security forces of cooperating with militant herdsmen and Islamists, describing the new head of the 82 Division, Major General Ahmed Chinade, as "another Fulani stooge and Igbo hater" who previously had killed and abused "Biafrans" in the Port Harcourt area.
-On their part, the security forces attempted to contain the militant activities which were disrupting the election preparations, launching security sweeps and capturing or killing some ESN militants.
+On their part, the security forces attempted to contain the militant activities which were disrupting the election preparations, launching security sweeps and capturing or killing some suspected ESN militants.
 The police also reportedly seized a weapons stockpile assembled by Oduduwan nationalists.

 As sporadic attacks on southeastern INEC offices continued into the new year, a commission official warned that the election could be forced into postponement if the attacks were not stopped.
 Although the comment was quickly retracted and the commission promised to hold the election as scheduled, concerns continued considering the deadly attacks—like previous southeastern attacks on INEC, experts stated that the attacks were most likely conducted by violent secessionist groups attempting to "delegitimise the electoral process and boost their separatist agenda."
 The attacks continued until the election, as did concerns that the election would be postponed at the last moment.
 Separatists like Simon Ekpa called for lockdowns in the period leading up the election.
 Just before the election, suspected separatists killed seven policemen in a series of attacks in Anambra State.
 At the same time, fighting also continued in Bakassi, with several clashes resulting in losses on both sides.
 Cameroonian security forces captured a BNL camp in Bakassi in August 2022.
 BNL militants killed two Cameroonian soldiers and raised the Biafran flag at Abana on the peninsula in January 2023.
 Soon after, Cameroon claimed that its Rapid Intervention Battalion had captured BNL commander Henry Edet at Atabong East in Bakassi.
 Suspected BNL followers also attacked ships around Bakassi.
+On 14 February, the Federal High Court in Abakaliki ordered the disbandment of the Ebube Agu network in Ebonyi State, declaring the group an illegal armed force.